 6) And whatever bits and pieces are left, you make soup out of it… but never tell your “American” friends what’s in it.

-8) While most of the civilized world prays for Christian unity so East and West can celebrate Easter on the same day, you don’t, taking particular joy in your candy being half off after “American” Easter has passed.
+8) Most of the civilized world prays for Christian unity so East and West can celebrate Easter on the same day.
+But you don’t, taking particular joy in your candy being half-off after “American” Easter has passed.

 9) You feel a bit guilty and radical dying an egg or two anything BUT red.

 10) And even though your mom tells you to always wear gloves, you never do (Photo courtesy of Leah Michalos via Instagram).

 11) Speaking of eggs, you’ve had one cracked on your head, usually by a big bullying brother, and you are devastated when THIS happens…